Hernán Darío Gómez: Career

+On 2 January 2024, Gómez was appointed as manager of Águilas Doradas, being officially presented by the club thirteen days later.
+On 28 March, two months after his signing, Gómez and the club reached an agreement for his departure after four wins, five draws and six losses.

 Personal life

 On 6 August 2011, at the pub "El Bembe" in Bogotá, Gómez attacked an unidentified woman.
 According to witnesses, Gómez hit the woman at least four times near the entrance of the pub where he was accompanied by the woman minutes before.
 When the facts were known, Gómez released a statement asking for forgiveness for his behavior and resigned to his participation as a member of the technical committee of the U-20 World Football Championship.
 However multiple organizations, like 'Casa de la Mujer', expressed their discontent with Gómez's actions and asked for his resignation as manager of the Colombian football team.
 Finally because of pressure from the media, the Colombian football team's sponsors, political and social celebrities and the general public, he resigned as the manager of the Colombian football team.

 Managerial statistics

 World record as manager

 To date, he is one of three coaches to have led at least three different national teams to a World Cup.
 He qualified Colombia to the 1998 FIFA World Cup, Ecuador to the 2002 FIFA World Cup and Panama to the 2018 FIFA World Cup.
 French manager Henri Michel also had previously achieved this with three teams: he led France to the 1986 FIFA World Cup, Morocco to the 1998 FIFA World Cup and Ivory Coast to the 2006 FIFA World Cup.
 Bora Milutinovic (Mexico, 1986; Costa Rica, 1990; United States, 1994; Nigeria, 1998; and China, 2002) and Carlos Alberto Parreira (Kuwait, 1982; United Arab Emirates, 1990; Brazil, 1994 and 2006; Saudi Arabia, 1998; South Africa, 2010) have guided five teams in World Cups, but without playing all the qualification rounds.